Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 -	**Surface** – displays the contours as an opaque overlay.

+- **New Surface** – displays the contours of each selected surface as an opaque overlay with property shading options.

+- **New Timeline** – animation of the project for the project life with property shading options.

--	**Section** – shows a sliced view from a selected vantage point.
-It allows the user to change the view by using the Change View option from the Display menu.
+-	**Cross Section** – shows a sliced view from a selected vantage point.
+It allows the user to change the view section in a popup menu option.

--	**Timeline** – animation of the project for the project life.

-These tools are detailed in the 3D View Tools section.
+These options are detailed in the 3D View Tools section.

   ![Image](/image/3D_new_browser_tab.jpg)